 The default is All IP Addresses behind Gateway are based on Topology information.
-To configure a VPN domain manually, see "Advanced VPN Domain Configuration" on page 25.
-You can change this if necessary for your environment.
+To configure a VPN domain manually, see "Advanced VPN Domain Configuration" on page 25

 - 5. Configure Visitor Mode. - a.
 Select IPsec VPN > VPN Clients > Remote Access. - b.
 Select Support Visitor Mode and keep All Interfaces selected. - c.
 Optional: Select the Visitor Mode Service, which defines the protocol and port of client connections to the Security Gateway. - 6.
 Configure Office Mode. - a.
 From the Check Point Gateway tree, select VPN Clients > Office Mode.